 When drivers drift out of their lane, most of the time they correct themselves with no harm done.
 However, when the drift takes them over the median or centerline, they are at risk of causing a head-on collision.
 On two-lane non-divided highways, cars are going at speeds 50-60 mph, and there is only a few feet between them and cars passing in the other direction also going at high speeds.
 Causes of centerline drift:

 - Impaired Driving: Driving under the influence is the number one reason for centerline drift crashes.
-Alcohol is still the primary cause for impaired driving, however, marijuana impairment is increasing at a rapid pace due to the number of states that have legalized recreational marijuana.
+Alcohol is still the primary cause of impaired driving, however, marijuana impairment is increasing at a rapid pace due to the number of states that have legalized recreational marijuana.

 - Drowsy/Fatigue Driving: Drivers often doze off due to being sleepy or fatigued.
 Most of the time, the road bumps or the sensation of drifting will jerk the driver awake.
 However, other times the person crosses the centerline into oncoming traffic.